TheMohdSuhail/ReactLearning/learn/Notes.md

 If the component is too slow with the Wikipedia entry, remove some text.
 You want to receive a noticable delay, but you do not want to make it unusably slow or to crash your browser.

+# Preventing Re-Rendering of Child Components

+The itemize function is the root of the delay identified in the last section.
+The function does a lot of work on each entry by looping over the contents several times.
+There are optimizations you can perform directly in the function itself, but the focus of this tutorial is how to handle component rerendering when the text does not change.
+In other words, you will treat the itemize function as a function that you do not have access to change.
+The goal will be to run it only when necessary.
+This will show how to handle performance for APIs or third-party libraries that you can’t control.
+To start, you will explore a situation where the parent changes, but the child component does not change.
+Inside of App.js , add a paragraph explaining how the component works and a button to toggle the information:

+This presents a problem.
+Your users shouldn’t encounter a delay when they are toggling a small amount of JSX.
+The delay occurs because when the parent component changes—App.js in this situation—the CharacterMap component is re-rendering and re-calculating the character data.
+The text prop is identical, but the component still re-renders because React will rerender the entire component tree when a parent changes.
+If you profile the application with the browser’s developer tools, you’ll discover that the component re-renders because the parent changes.
+For a review of profiling using the developer tools,

+Since CharacterMap contains an expensive function, it should only re-render it when the props change.
+Open CharacterMap.js :
+nano src/components/CharacterMap/CharacterMap.js
+Next, import memo , then pass the component to memo and export the result as the default:

+In this step, you created an application with a long, slow calculation.
+You learned how parent re-rendering will cause a child component to re-render and how to prevent the re-render using memo.
+In the next step, you’ll memoize actions in a component so that you only perform actions when specific properties change.